MML Probabilistic Principal Component Analysis: Introduction

-This manuscript examines estimation of the probabilistic PCA model under the Bayesian minimum message length (MML) inductive inference framework.
-Although single and multiple factor analysis has been examined within the MML framework by \citet{WallaceFreeman92} and \citet{Wallace98} respectively, this manuscript departs from the earlier work in the following: \begin{itemize} \item We consider the marginal distribution of the data (\ref{eqn:y:marginal}) rather than the model (\ref{eqn:mfa}) analysed by \citet{Wallace98}. \item Using polar decomposition, we write the factor load matrix ${\bf A}$ as a product of an orthogonal matrix and a diagonal matrix representing the direction and length of the loadings, respectively.
-Unlike the earlier MML approaches, we parameterize the orthogonal matrix via Givens rotations to explicitly capture orthogonality constraints. \item We use matrix polar decomposition to develop a prior distribution for the latent factors ${\bf A}$ that is a product of a matrix variate Cauchy distribution and a uniform distribution over the corresponding Stiefel manifold. \item We obtain analytic MML estimates of the parameters and find a polynomial whose roots yield the MML estimate of the residual variance. \end{itemize}
+This manuscript examines the estimation of the probabilistic PCA model under the Bayesian minimum message length (MML) inductive inference framework.
+We develop a new model selection criterion that automatically determines the number of principal components that should be retained as well as a new estimate for the residual variance that improves upon the standard maximum likelihood estimate.
+Although single and multiple factor analysis has been examined within the MML framework by~\cite{WallaceFreeman92} and~\cite{Wallace98} respectively, this manuscript departs from the earlier work in the following: \begin{itemize} \item We consider the marginal distribution of the data (\ref{eqn:y:marginal}) rather than the model (\ref{eqn:mfa}) analysed by \cite{Wallace98}. \item Using polar decomposition, we write the factor load matrix ${\bf A}$ as a product of an orthogonal matrix and a diagonal matrix representing the direction and length of the loadings, respectively.
+Unlike earlier MML approaches, we parameterize the orthogonal matrix via Givens rotations to explicitly capture orthogonality constraints. \item We use matrix polar decomposition to develop a prior distribution for the latent factors ${\bf A}$ that is a product of a matrix variate Cauchy distribution and a uniform distribution over the corresponding Stiefel manifold. \item We obtain analytic MML estimates of the parameters and find a polynomial whose roots yield the MML estimate of the residual variance. \item We characterise the bias of the MML estimate of residual variance and show that it improve on the corresponding maximum likelihood estimate by a factor approximately proportional to $K$. \item We show that the MML threshold for detecting a latent factor agrees with the Baik-Ben Arous-Péché (BBP) phase transition threshold~\cite{BaikEtAl05}. \end{itemize} MATLAB code implementing the methodology discussed in this paper that can be used to reproduce all experiments in Section~\ref{sec:experiments} is available in our \href{https://github.com/EnesMakalic/MML-PCA}{github repository}.